 - Galleries of pictures of people and places and things

 Some images are more important to the content of a page than others, so how might a search engine use the text associated with some images and not others?
 What does a search engine look at when deciding how important an image might be to a page?

-A new Microsoft patent application recently published provides some approaches to creating and using a score for images that may impact Web search results in some very interesting ways.
+A new Microsoft patent application recently published provides some approaches to creating and using a score for images that may impact Web search results in some exciting ways.

 This scoring system identifies text associated with an image in a document, referred to as “image text,” and determines an “image score” based upon the image text for an image in that document.

 The image score can be used as an indication of the relevance of the document to the image text.
-The image score may be used in a number of ways, including a signal in ranking web pages of a search result based on their image scores.
+The image score may be used in many ways, including a signal in ranking web pages of a search result based on their image scores.

 The patent application is:

 Scoring Relevance of a Document Based on Image Text

 Invented by Qing Yu, Shuming Shi, Zhiwei Li, Ji-Rong Wen, Wei-Ying Ma